LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 This example converts a symbol from the RIC Code identifier to [Permanent Identifiers (PermIDs)](https://www.refinitiv.com/en/products/permid-data-management), [LEI](https://en.wikipedia.org/wiki/Legal_Entity_Identifier) using the RDP the Discovery Symbology Service.
 I will begin by importing the ```PDP_Symbology_Req_Type``` Type Aliases for the Symbology JSON request message, and creating a function named ```getSymbology()``` in the HTTP Controller  ```rdp_https.ts``` file.

-The steps to create the JSON request message is shown below.
+The steps to create the JSON request message are shown below.

 ```
 // rdp_https.ts